napzter13/DeepTrade/README.md

    python fitter.py
    ```

-   - Reads from training_data.csv and trains a multi-input LSTM.
+   - LSTM: Trains the multi‐output LSTM that predicts 10 future returns.
-   - You can also train an offline DQN if you have training_data/rl_transitions.csv.
+   - RL: If rl_transitions.csv is present, trains an offline DQN that uses those transitions.
+   - Saves the LSTM model to models/advanced_lstm_model.keras (and DQN weights to rl_DQNAgent.weights.h5).

 3. **Live Trading:**